 Without outside sponsorships and general donations, the school cannot pay its bills.
 Sustainability is a constant topic of internal conversation, but it is difficult to find a solution.

-Today over 300 students attend Watoto.
+Today close to 200 students attend Watoto.
 All sponsored students board.
 Boarding is considered the best way for children to be educated.
 It provides the best opportunity for consistent academic work, a healthy and positive environment and positive community and much more nutritious food than they would be likely to receive at home.

 Primary education lasts seven years (and, if possible, is preceded by up to three years of nursery school).
 Although children would typically begin first grade (P1) at six years old, poverty often delays entrance.
 It is not uncommon that students start one or more years late because of the lack of money for school fees (unless sponsored).

-Educate Bwindi makes sure that every newly sponsor child get the basics needed for boarding, for example, a mattress, sheets and a blanket among a variety of other things.
-Each year after, sponsored children receive other supplies which would, for example, include perhaps shoes, clothing, a metallic lock box, personal supplies, school supplies, etc. If there is a little extra money, we may use it to purchase similar items for children whose needs may be the same but who are currently unsponsored.
+Sponsorships are used to pay for everything from teachers’ salaries, to food, to providing healthy sanitation.
+All sponsored children receive annual “packages.”
+Every newly sponsor child receives a mattress, sheets and a blanket among a variety of other things.
+Each year following, sponsored children receive other supplies, for example, school shoes, clothing, a metallic lock box, personal supplies, school supplies, etc. If there is a little extra money, we may use it to purchase similar items for children whose needs may be as pressing but who are currently unsponsored.

-The specifics may vary term to term, year to year and once in a while even child to child, but the goal is always the same: to create a happy and healthy environment in which children can learn.
+The specifics may vary term to term, year to year and once in a while even child to child, but the goal is always the same: to create a happy, healthy environment in which children can learn.

 Bishop Comboni College is one of the best, (nipping at the heels of the top) secondary schools in our District, Kanungu.
 It is about a 2 ½ – 3-hour drive from Bwindi.
 Of the 550 students at Comboni, approximately 35-40 are from the Bwindi Watoto Primary School.